egberts/egberts.github.io-src/content/articles/mta-local-part-comparison.md

 Ideally, my selected email server (MTA, mail transport agent) would be able to handle and break down this "local part" of the email address.

-Specifically the local part being after the '+' (or '-') symbol but before the '@' symbol:
+Specifically, the local part being after the '+' (or '-') symbol but before the '@' symbol:

 ```